dannen/ponzu3/README.md

 docker build -t ponzu .
 docker run -v /YourPath/rpms/:/rpms/ ponzu 2.6.32-573.26.1
 ```
+  * if you prefer, you can do 'docker build -t ponzu:el7 .' to create specific os versions of the ponzu container.

 Append the kernel of your choice to the end to build modules and profiles for a specific kernel version.
 The output will be in a zip file in ./rpms on your host.